TissueMAPS/TissueMAPS/docs/installation.rst

 Launch & Deploy VMs
 ^^^^^^^^^^^^^^^^^^^

 Dedicated virtual machines are used for production deployment in the cloud.
-Setup requires configuration provided in form of a `YAML <http://yaml.org/>`_ file: ``~/.tmaps/setup/setup.yml``.
+This requires a setup configuration file in `YAML <http://yaml.org/>`_ format (the default location of the file is ``~/.tmaps/setup/setup.yml``).

 The setup configuration has two main sections:

-- **cloud** (:class:`CloudSection <tmdeploy.config.CloudSection>`): Provides information about the cloud on which machines should be set up.
-Currently, three different providers are supported:
+- **cloud** (:class:`CloudSection <tmdeploy.config.CloudSection>`): Information about the cloud provider on which machines should be set up.
+Currently, three providers are supported:
     + ``os``: `OpenStack <http://www.openstack.org/>`_
     + ``ec2``: `Elastic Compute Cloud (Amazon Web Services) <https://aws.amazon.com/ec2/>`_
     + ``gce``: `Google Compute Engine <https://cloud.google.com/compute/>`_

-- **architecture** (:class:`ArchitectureSection <tmdeploy.config.ArchitectureSection>`): Describes the computational resources that should be set up and how they should be configured.
+- **architecture** (:class:`ArchitectureSection <tmdeploy.config.ArchitectureSection>`): Computational resources that should be set up and how they should be configured.
 The different server components (web server, application server, database servers, ...) may all be hosted on a single machine or get distributed across several machines.
 For consistency, **clusters** (:class:`ClusterSection <tmdeploy.config.ClusterSection>`) refers to sets of machines that get configured the same way - even if there is only a single machine.
-Each *cluster* is composed of one or more **node_types** (:class:`ClusterNodeTypeSection <tmdeploy.config.ClusterNodeTypeSection>`). *Nodes* belonging to a particular *node type* get assigned to one or more **groups** (:class:`AnsibleGroupSection <tmdeploy.config.AnsibleGroupSection>`), which determine how these *nodes* will be configured.
+Each *cluster* is composed of one or more **node_types** (:class:`ClusterNodeTypeSection <tmdeploy.config.ClusterNodeTypeSection>`). *Nodes* belonging to a particular *node type* get assigned to one or more **groups** (:class:`AnsibleGroupSection <tmdeploy.config.AnsibleGroupSection>`), which determine how these *nodes* will be named and configured.

-.. tip:: Adapt one of the setup `templates <https://github.com/TissueMAPS/TmDeploy/tree/master/etc>`_.
-To this end, copy the template for your cloud provider to ``~/.tmaps/setup/setup.yml`` on your deploying machine and modify it according to your needs.
+.. tip:: Copy one of the setup `templates <https://github.com/TissueMAPS/TmDeploy/tree/master/etc>`_ and modify it according to your needs.

 Standalone (single-node) setup